isomerpages/moe-readacademytest/_user-guides/FAQs.md

 <summary><strong>I am a direct-hire teacher.
 I have a MIMS Login ID but I cannot access resources in READ with my MIMS ID.
 How do I apply for membership?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A:<em> </em>To access READ@Academy (RAC) through the MIMS portal, you
+<p>To access READ@Academy (RAC) through the MIMS portal, you need specific
-need specific account permissions.
+account permissions.
 Please contact your Local MIMS Administrator (LA) to assist with the application process for RAC account access.</p>
 <p></p>
 <p>For more information and troubleshooting steps regarding membership, please
 head to 'Membership' page.</p>